villerahk/villerahkonen.com/README.md

 ## VilleRahkonen.com

-Live application will be published as soon as it's ready.
-Target for version 1.0 is to be done by 15th of November 2019.
+Live application (version 1.0.0) will be published at https://villerahkonen.com on November 16th 2019.

 ### Objective of the project